StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 <!-- --- -->

 ##### How do you recognize God's voice, as opposed to the voice of Satan and/or others under Satan's sway?
-Through the Word of God {#the-bible-is-how-we-know-what-is-from-god-how-do-you-recognize-god-s-voice-as-opposed-to-the-voice-of-satan-and-or-others-under-satan-s-sway-through-the-word-of-god}
+Through the Word of God {#the-bible-is-how-we-know-what-is-from-god-how-do-you-recognize-gods-voice-as-opposed-to-the-voice-of-satan-and-or-others-under-satans-sway-through-the-word-of-god}

 {{< properties